Application and admission

 For English and Swedish speaking students for

-Summer clinic practice 2016 application deadline is 15 October 2015
+Summer semester 2016 clinic practice application deadline is 15 October 2015

 Period of clinical practice is only possible during 1 June until 15 August.